I have a great gluten free blueberry muffin recipe. Maybe you’ve tried it?

 Spoon batter into oiled or lined muffin tins, filling 3/4 full.

 Bake for 25-30 minutes or until lightly browned and a toothpick inserted into the middle comes out clean.
+Bake time will depend on size of muffins; if using convection setting, start checking for doneness at 20 minutes.

 Cool on a wire rack and store in zip-top or tupperware-style containers.
 Do not refrigerate; muffins do freeze well.